 The School of Nursing at CBU invites applications for full-time Nursing Practice Educators – Mi’kmaw.
-These positions will commence in January 2022 or as soon as possible thereafter.
+These positions will commence in January/February 2022 or as soon as possible thereafter.

 The School is committed to promoting culturally strong, experienced, professionally educated Indigenous nurses.
 Nursing education at CBU reflects the values of culturally safe care and we support the delivery of meaningful, respectful, and effective care.
 This commitment includes recruitment of Mi’kmaw nurse educators to share knowledge, mentorship, expertise, skills, advice, and leadership to help realize the University’s stated goals toward reconciliation and indigenizing the curriculum.